Inflectra/rapise-powerpack/FWInfragisticsOutlookCRM/README.md

 Another option is to resize the column so that it is fully visible without tooltips.

+## Application Start/Stop

+The application lifecycle is managed automatically in `Common.js` via shared hooks that run before and after each test case.

+- **Start:** Before each test, the application is launched using the `CmdHelper.DoRunShortcut` Page Object action, which executes the shortcut at `Shared/OutlookCRM.exe.lnk`.
+This ensures the correct DPI scaling settings are applied.
+- **Stop:** After each test, `Global.DoKillByName("OutlookCRM.exe")` is called.
+In practice, the sample test already closes the application gracefully via **File > Exit** clicks, so this call normally does nothing.
+It serves as a safeguard to ensure the process is terminated if the test fails before reaching that point.

+Both hooks are guarded by a `g_entryPointName == "Test"` check, so they only run during a full test case execution.
+When you use "Play Selection" to run a subset of steps, these hooks are skipped — meaning the application may remain running while you are debugging or improving a test.

+If you need to customize startup or teardown behavior, edit `Common.js` at the framework shared folder.

 ## Creating Your Test Case

 You may either clone the **!Template** test case (it has the Rapise library for Infragistics already configured) or create a new desktop Test Case and then use **Tools > Libraries** to choose **Infragistics**.